dolto/the-docker-handbook/hello-world-in-docker/README.md

 In the past, different container engines had different image formats but later on [Open Container Initiative \(OCI\)](https://opencontainers.org/) defined a standard specification for container images which is complied by the major containerization engines out there.
 This means that an image built with Docker can be used with another runtime like Podman without any additional hassle.

 Containers are just images in running state.
 When you obtain an image from the internet and run a container using that, you essentially create another temporary writable layer on top of the previous read-only ones.
-This concept will become a lot more clearer in upcoming chapters but for now, just keep in mind that images are multi-layered read-only files carrying your application in a desired state inside them.
+This concept will become a lot clearer in upcoming chapters but for now, just keep in mind that images are multi-layered read-only files carrying your application in a desired state inside them.

 ## Registry